snuspl/dolphin/dolphin-dnn/README.md

 The parameter provider is an instance that receives parameter gradients for each training input from a neural network model and provides the model with updated parameters (weights and biases).
 You must select the type of parameter provider you want to use by specifying the field `parameter_provider`.

 ##### Local Parameter Provider
-A local parameter provider does not communicate with a separate parameter server.
+Local parameter providers do not communicate with a separate parameter server.
 Instead, it locally updates parameters using gradients received from a neural network model.
 This provider is used mainly for testing the correctness of a network.
 ```
 parameter_provider {
   type: "local"